modxorg/Docs/en/getting-started/installation/troubleshooting.md

 php_value session.auto_start 0
 ```

 ### Could not connect to the database server.
 Check the connection properties and try again.
-Access Denied...
+Access Denied

 Often on shared hosting, if you create a username for your database with an underscore (\_) in it, it will cause problems.
 Ensure your database username does not contain an underscore, and try again.